The Two RV Gypsies: Full-Time RVers

 go to the next page Stewart, BC - 2009

-Hyder Alaska and Stewart BC form the dividing line between Alaska and Canada.
+Hyder Alaska and Stewart, British Columbia form the dividing line between Alaska and Canada.
 The two RV Gypsies camped in Stewart and drove across the border to see the bears in Hyder.
 You have already seen the bears, now see the campground and the new RV friends of the two RV Gypsies, then continue the journey of the two RV Gypsies as they leave Alaska and travel through Canada again and they encounter MORE BEARS, including a black bear.
-There was no security going from BC to Alaska here, but there was security going from Hyder to BC.
+There was no security going from British Columbia to Alaska here, but there was security going from Hyder to British Columbia.